Constitution of Maryland: Declaration of Rights

 The Maryland Constitution begins with a Declaration of Rights, which is similar to the U.S. Bill of Rights but, like most state bills of rights, is broader than the federal version.
 Among other things, the Maryland Constitution guarantees trial by jury, due process, freedom of the press, and of religion.
 It also forbids, among other things, the passage of ex post facto laws and cruel and unusual punishment.
 Notably, juries in criminal cases are declared to be judges of law as well as fact, thus ensconcing in the constitution the right of (what is commonly called) jury nullification—commonplace in the early 19th century.
 By 1867 this principle was already in decline as a result of abuse (in such conflicts as the Mormons in Nauvoo, Illinois and the Fugitive Slave Law of 1850), and today very much the minority position.
-The right of the jury to be judge of the law has since been declared unconstitutional, at least with respect to matters implicating federal constitutional rights, by the Maryland Court Appeals in Unger vs. Maryland (2012).
+The right of the jury to be judge of the law has since been declared unconstitutional, at least with respect to matters implicating federal constitutional rights, by the Supreme Court of Maryland in Unger vs. Maryland (2012).

 While the Declaration of Rights does say that "a well regulated Militia is the proper and natural defence of a free Government," it does not guarantee a right to bear arms.
 The Maryland Constitution is one of the few state constitutions that lacks the equivalent of the federal Second Amendment.
+However in incorporates the US constitution under article 2:

+“ Art.
+2. The Constitution of the United States, and the Laws made, or which shall be made, in pursuance thereof, and all Treaties made, or which shall be made, under the authority of the United States, are, and shall be the Supreme Law of the State; and the Judges of this State, and all the People of this State, are, and shall be bound thereby; anything in the Constitution or Law of this State to the contrary notwithstanding.”

+Thus incorporating the 2nd amendment as written in the US constitution.

 Reflecting Maryland's history of religious toleration, it limits the guarantee against religious disabilities to those who believe in God and divine rewards and punishments.
 Article 36 includes the wording:

 nor shall any person, otherwise competent, be deemed incompetent as a witness, or juror, on account of his religious belief; provided, he believes in the existence of God, and that under His dispensation such person will be held morally accountable for his acts, and be rewarded or punished therefor either in this world or in the world to come.

 A unanimous 1961 decision by US Supreme court in the case of Torcaso v.
 Watkins found that an attempt to enforce this provision violated the First and Fourteenth Amendments to the United States Constitution.
 In 1970, this article was amended to include the sentence "Nothing in this article shall constitute an establishment of religion".
 The original wording of the article was left in place, presumably as symbolic rather than effective.